maxlath/wikibase-cli/docs/write_operations.md

 ```

 ##### Pass data as a dynamic JS function file returning an object
-**This is the recommended way** as it gives you a crazy amount of flexibility :D
+**This is the recommended way** as it gives you a crazy level of flexibility :D

 It's basically the same as the above JS file approach, but instead of returning an object, the JS file exports a function.
 All additional command line arguments will be passed to that function.